-Inver Hills Career Services and a summer job at the YMCA
+Inver Hills CCD + CBL and a summer job at the YMCA

-Earlier this year, Jadé attended a Backpack to Briefcase event hosted by Career Services at Inver Hills.
+Earlier this year, Jadé attended a Backpack to Briefcase event hosted by Center for Career Development and Community-Based Learning (CCD+CBL) at Inver Hills.
 Each student at the event was paired with a professional working in a field related to the student’s career interests.

 “I was paired up with an HR person from YMCA,” Jadé said.
 “I interviewed well enough so he offered to have me come in for another interview.”

-Emily Johnson, director of Career Services at Inver Hills, was happy to see how Jadé took advantage of Backpack to Briefcase to make a strong first impression.
+Emily Johnson, director of career development at Inver Hills, was happy to see how Jadé took advantage of Backpack to Briefcase to make a strong first impression.